tonymm81/Phone-app/README.md

 Gps is working now and it is calculating the distance between start and end of excercise.
 Forecast apikey doesnt work but i think that inb local machine this is fine.

  npx eas-cli build --profile preview
+ ## version 111
+ - I just started to update my react-native app and it wont be easy because there was update in sdk version.
+ - That caused a database error, because the database syntax was changed in expo sq-lite.
+And also Camera module have changed.
+ - I found the workin version of how to insert into daabase some values, but it gives error from missin unique ke and i have in database id autoincrement value for id.